We may earn money or products from the companies mentioned in this post.

 One last thing I did, to really increase the pop, was to duplicate the layer and add a soft light to that layer and then changed the opacity to about 40%.
 Here is what it looks like now:

 I know it may seem that the changes are subtle and that is a good thing!
 You don’t want things to be drastic!
-And now I can put the newly edited photo into one of my Quick Pages for November that were recently released!
+And now I can put the newly edited photo into one of the Quick Pages we made for November!
+And you can pick up the whole set below!

 Here is the pack of quickpages that I used to scrap this layout!
 They make the process so quick and easy and work great when you are in a pinch: